 However, while this will help provide choice to citizens in the event they wish to change their consent manager, this is not relevant to the issue of whether a user can set up a profile with one AA and share data with an FIU via another AA.

 The authorisation chain is derived from each FIP.
 The Account Aggregator will have workflows to support multi-stakeholder authorisation.
 The authorisation chain is derived from each FIP.
 The Account Aggregator will have workflows to support cases.

-For all business loans the consent will be irrevocable.
-For the loans given to individuals, initially the FIUs will raise a revocable consent (in the spirit of getting individuals accustomed to AA).
 If the individual revokes a consent, then the lender needs to engage with the borrower offline to find a remedy.